How to Make Home Education Fun and InteractiveAugust 11, 2020

 One of the main ideas behind Kolb’s learning theory is the importance of incorporating more interactive, hands-on activities, which can often be easier to do when learning from home than at school.
 Use this at-home teaching opportunity to really elevate your kids’ lessons in ways typical public school teachers often can’t due to classroom size, limited resources, and school restrictions.

 And The How to Make Home Education Fun!

 As a parent, you likely have enough on your plate that it can be difficult to research and plan out fun learning activities each day for your kids.
 However, experiential learning doesn’t have to be complicated.
-Finding ways to turn your children’s lessons into something they’re excited to do just takes the right tools and bit of creativity.
+Finding ways to turn your children’s lessons into something they’re excited to do just takes the right tools and a bit of creativity.
 Think outside the box for some activities and then keep it simple in between.
-A few great experiential learning activities could look like:
+A few great experiential learning activities could look like this:

 - Growing a Small Garden: If you don’t have space, a windowsill also works great for this task.
 When gardening herbs, flowers, and even vegetables kids have the opportunity to learn about the life cycle of plants and responsibility through caretaking.
 You can take this activity a step further by harvesting your bounty when it’s time and then make a lesson around cooking.